flo/m3addon/README.md

 Currently the following content can be exported:

-  * Static meshes made out of triangles with 1 UV layer
+  * Animated Meshes made out of triangles with 1 UV layer
   * Partly animated M3 Materials
   * Partly animated M3 Particle Systems

 The following content can be imported:

-  * Mesh
-  * Vertex Groups (bone weights)
-  * Animated Bones
+  * Animated Meshes with 1 UV layer
-  * Animations
-  * Animated Materials
+  * Animated M3 Materials
-  * Animated Particle Systems
+  * Animated M3 Particle Systems
   * Attachment Points (disabled)

 The script printXml.py can also be used to convert a m3 file into a XML file.
 It